ibigio/ibigio.github.io/projects/lyft-bikes-api-experiment.md

 ---
-title: Lyft Bikes API Experiment
+title: Messing with Lyft Bikes
 iconPath: /icons/bike.svg
 description: I reverse engineered Lyft Bikes API to add remote-unlock functionality, and in the process discovered (and disclosed) a vulnerability.
 langs: [Python]